 It was important for the men to take immediate action following seeing this poster and enlisted to fight, and this urgency is clear from its strong, stirring and succinct design.

 The simple use of the rhetorical allowed for a big impact.
-The ad in effect asked you to evaluate your personal war effort — are you helping the wounded, working in munitions, building vital machinery, fighting in the armed forces, or simply strolling around with your hands in your pockets?
+The ad in effect asked you to evaluate your personal war effort.
+Are you helping the wounded, working in munitions, building vital machinery, fighting in the armed forces, or simply strolling around with your hands in your pockets?
 It’s fairly obvious why it is recognised as one of the most iconic WW1 images.

 What made it do so well?

-The use of less is more plays another part in this poster, with it perfectly symbolises the saying: ‘a picture speaks a thousand words’.
-In marketing, you have a very small timeframe to make an impact — and a strong image that tells a story can sometimes help you achieve that quicker than text.
+The use of less is more plays another part in this poster.
+With it perfectly symbolises the saying: ‘a picture speaks a thousand words’.
+In marketing, you have a very small timeframe to make an impact.
+A a strong image that tells a story can sometimes help you achieve that quicker than text.

-Due to the fact this advert wasn’t targeted at any particular gender or worker, rather more an open net, it ended up being largely successful.
+Due to the fact this advert wasn’t targeted at any particular gender or worker, it was more an open net.
+It ended up being largely successful.
 The use of multiple war roles helps to widen the scope of potential jobs that someone who is not ‘doing their duty’ could be doing, if they took action.
-Relegated to the edge of the poster with his hands idly in his pockets, few viewers would feel a positive connection with the man who is not contributing.
+Relegated to the edge of the poster with his hands idly in his pockets… Few viewers would feel a positive connection with the man who is not contributing.